pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 We cannot change this selection after we have created the event.
 Thus, we have to ensure we are picking the correct organizer account here.

+If our account only has access to a single organizer account, then pretix will preselect that organizer account in this field.

 Next, we have to choose the event type.
 There are two options: "Singular event or non-event shop" and "Event series or time slot booking".
 For this tutorial, we want to create a shop for a museum that operates most days of the week for an entire season.